Protein: Polypeptides

+Structure

-With the development of X-ray crystallography, it became possible to sequence protein structures.
+With the development of X-ray crystallography, it became possible to determine protein structures as well as their sequences.
 The first protein structures to be solved were hemoglobin by Max Perutz and myoglobin by John Kendrew, in 1958.
-The use of computers and increasing computing power also supported the sequencing of complex proteins.
-In 1999, Roger Kornberg succeeded in sequencing the highly complex structure of RNA polymerase using high intensity X-rays from synchrotrons.
+The use of computers and increasing computing power has supported the sequencing of complex proteins.
+In 1999, Roger Kornberg sequenced the highly complex structure of RNA polymerase using high intensity X-rays from synchrotrons.

 Since then, cryo-electron microscopy (cryo-EM) of large macromolecular assemblies has been developed.
-Cryo-EM uses protein samples that are frozen rather than crystals, and beams of electrons rather than x-rays.
+Cryo-EM uses protein samples that are frozen rather than crystals, and beams of electrons rather than X-rays.
 It causes less damage to the sample, allowing scientists to obtain more information and analyze larger structures.
-Computational protein structure prediction of small protein domains has also helped researchers to approach atomic-level resolution of protein structures.
+Computational protein structure prediction of small protein structural domains has helped researchers to approach atomic-level resolution of protein structures.